Thinking about getting a hard shell suitcase with no zippers?

 |- Editors rating: 4.5|

 The Travelking 20-inch carry-on is the cheapest fully aluminum suitcase you can get.
 If you’re looking for a somewhat cheap suitcase that feels like it should cost at least 700$, this one is probably your best choice.

-Fully aluminum suitcases made by well-known brands, like Rimowa, Tumi, or Away Travels cost 500-1200$, but this one is a fraction of the cost.
+Fully aluminum suitcases made by well-known brands, like Rimowa or Tumi cost 800-1200$, but this one is a fraction of the cost.
 That’s because Travelking is a Chinese Amazon manufacturer, so you aren’t overpaying for the brand.